McPollux2/lc-mirage/README.md

 ## Changelog

-Click [here](https://thunderstore.io/c/lethal-company/p/qwbarch/Mirage/changelog) to view the changelog.
+To stay up to date with the latest changes, click [here](https://thunderstore.io/c/lethal-company/p/qwbarch/Mirage/changelog) to view the changelog.